inkstitch/inkstitch/collections/_docs/da/001-000-install.md

 * <i class="fab fa-apple"></i> [macOS](/docs/install-macos/)
 * <i class="fab fa-windows"></i> [Windows](/docs/install-windows/)

+A version for **NixOS** is externally maintained and available at [https://codeberg.org/tropf/nix-inkstitch](https://codeberg.org/tropf/nix-inkstitch)

 ## Manual Setup

 It is possible to install Ink/Stitch manually.
 It is not recommended though - unless you want to help developing the extension.